-Our expectations are in the School's Code of Conduct.
-Our children are expected to respect and demonstrate these, whilst staff, Parents and Carers are expected to act as role models of appropriate behaviour.
-Our staff will consistently apply the Code of Conduct.
+Our expectations are in the School's Values.
+Our children are expected to respect and demonstrate these, whilst staff, Governors, Parents and Carers are expected to act as role models of appropriate behaviour.

-All classrooms will display the School's Code of Conduct and Values and these will be regularly discussed in class, tutor sessions, PSHE/RSE, assemblies and in the pupil's planners.
+All classrooms will display the School's Values and these will be regularly discussed in class, tutor sessions, PSHE/RSE, assemblies and in the pupil's planners.
 The expectations of behaviour around the School and during School activities off-site will be made clear by staff.